Ashik1017/SQA-Project-2/README.md

 POST `/orders`

-Allows you to submit a new order.
+Allows us to submit a new order.
 Requires authentication.

 The request body needs to be in JSON format and include the following properties: